I ignited a fierce debate a few months back by simply asking:

 The missing element in this discussion is how much time is being taken to bring the falling athlete to rest.
 Since mass and the change in velocity aren’t changing, we need to look at the relationship between time and the amount of force applied.
 The assumption in all the landing measurements is that the athlete stops on contact with the ground – hence, time is set to be very small.
 Thus, the amount of force goes up to effect the same change in velocity (the term, I believe, is impulse).
 But if we are able to extend the amount of time landing, the force acting can go down.

 It’s like dropping your phone from various heights.
-But how can a protective case allow it to drop without as much damage?
-That’s because parts of the phone can continue to fall as the case deforms, increasing time, decreasing force, and protecting the phone itself.
+How can a protective case allow it to drop without as much damage?
+Because parts of the phone can continue to fall as the case deforms, increasing time, thus decreasing force, and protecting the phone itself.
 Likewise, the flaw in the force plate measurements is not considering that a body is an elastic object and can redistribute the energy of impact.
 It only measures the force based on a very short period of time, and that will bring the force measurement up.

 In sand, since falling time continues longer than on an inelastic force plate, the force will decrease.
 But there are still more things to do to dissipate that energy of impact.
 Now will those exercises actually help?
 That’s a discussion for another day.